You are now in the main content area

 Environmental Health and Safety (EHS) Awareness eLearning Module

 Toronto Metropolitan University students placed with external employers (host agencies) are required to complete basic online training to stay safe and informed in the workplace.
 The EHS Awareness eLearning module will prepare interns to be safe and informed in the workplace, providing students with the tools they need to understand their rights and responsibilities as an employee in Ontario.
-Please note that this course is not a replacement for the placement employer’s mandatory, site-specific training.
+Please note that this course is not a replacement for the practicum employer’s mandatory, site-specific training.

 Reporting Injuries